 NOTE: The strap SHOULD NOT be too tight to suffocate them, nor should it be too loose to cause accidents.

-You should make sure your baby feels cool and comfy in their car seat for the entire ride.
+You should make sure you know How to keep baby from sweating in car seat for the entire ride.

 #2 Set Up a Distraction

 Several times in your trip, your little one will eventually wake up.
 What better way to entertain them than by having distractions?